Funeral held for Swiss climber below Everest

 Family, friends and fellow climbers gathered below the world’s highest peak on Thursday to say farewell to Swiss alpinist Ueli Steck.

-Within view of the mountains where he was killed at the age of 40, Steck’s body was cremated at a site just a few hundred metres away from Tengboche Monastery in Nepal’s Khumbu Valley.
+Within view of the mountains where he died at the age of 40, Steck’s body was cremated at a site just a few hundred metres away from Tengboche Monastery in Nepal’s Khumbu Valley.

 Steck’s wife Nicole and other ceremony-goers surrounded a funeral pyre as monks in burgundy robes offered prayers and played music around 3,867-metre-high Tengboche, an important Buddhist monastery in the Khumbu region, atop a plateau along the popular trekking trail to Mount Everest’s base camp.